Home / Blog / The Top 7 Greatest Racehorses in History

 Secretariat Race Horse

-Secretariat has been known as the race horse that had it all.
+This incredible horse has been known as the racehorse that had it all.
 He was the textbook definition of perfect stature and athleticism, and he had a big heart… literally.
-After Secretariat was euthanized, the veterinarian discovered that Secretariat’s heart weighed in between 21-22 pounds.
+After Secretariat was euthanized, the veterinarian discovered that Secretariat’s heart weighed between 21-22 pounds.
 The weight of his heart was over 2 and a half times the size of the average horse heart.

 Secretariat is arguably the most popular racehorse of all time.
 There was even a movie made about him titled: Secretariat.
 During the peak of his fame, he received so much mail from fans that his owner hired a secretary to handle it all.
 They also hired an agency to manage Secretariat’s public engagements.